crosswalk-project/crosswalk-website/documentation/Tizen_IVI_extensions/15-Write_an_extension.md

 By including this header file in a C file, you can access the `kSource_echo_api` constant, which defines the JavaScript API for the extension.

-Note that this mirrors the JavaScript file created we created earlier, but is generated by a script (in the root directory of the project).
-Create a file called `js2c.sh` in the root of the **simple** project, with this content:
+Note that this mirrors the JavaScript file created you created earlier, but is generated by a script (in the root directory of the project).
+Create a file called `js2c.sh` in the root of the **echo-extension** project, with this content:

     #!/bin/sh
     JS=$1